Malnutrition – CHAMPS Health

 Malnutrition based on postmortem anthropometry

-Figure 1 Malnutrition based on postmortem anthropometry among infant and child deaths enrolled in CHAMPS as of January 7, 2026 (www.champshealth.org).
+Table 1.
+Percent (number) of infant and child deaths enrolled in CHAMPS that had malnutrition based on postmortem anthropometry (body measurements) as of January 7, 2026 (www.champshealth.org).

 Indicator Total